exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 ###### Service

-A Service adds an abstraction layer for managing access to Kubernetes Pods.
+Services allow you to manage connectivity to Kubernetes Pods.
 Here I define a NodePort type Service, with a selector that will match any Pods with an ```app: site``` matchLabel.
-In my case this is a single Pod with my one container in it.
+In my case, this is a single Pod with my one container in it.

 {{< highlight yaml >}}
 apiVersion: v1